Business Operating Grants

 We are not able to review applications, however, the MCRC Administrator* is available to help answer your questions ONLY AFTER you have attended a live or on-demand information session.
 Please click here to schedule an appointment

-We also recommend that all applicants begin to prepare their applications and attachments well in advance of the application deadline of March 31, 2024.
-Once the applicant completes the application and clicks the “SUBMIT” button, the application is final.
+We also recommend that all applicants begin preparing their applications and attachments well in advance of the application deadline of March 15, 2025.
+Once the applicant completes the application and clicks the “SUBMIT” button, it is final.

 L